bwilsoncc/basemap/README.md

 ## The workflow with these scripts

-scripts/        Scripts for building basemaps and publishing them
+__scripts/__        Scripts for building basemaps and publishing them

-The scripts use maps in an APRX file, K:\webmaps\basemap\basemap.aprx.
+The scripts use maps in APRX files, K:\webmaps\basemap\basemap.aprx and K:\webmaps\basemap\taxmap.aprx.

-* most settings are in config.py; .env has some secrets in it
+1. Most settings are in config.py; .env has some secrets in it.
-* make sure the map it uses does not have any selections
+2. Make sure the map it uses does not have any features selected.
-* make sure the data sources are correct, you might want STAGING version for example.
+3. Make sure the data sources are correct, you likely will want the STAGING version for example instead of your personal version or the default.

 ### Republish vector layers, including all the label layers.

 In order of usage for a workflow,

-    process_data.py     status: working
+* **process_basemap_data.py**     status: working
-        NOTE, this scripts is used to import data for both the basemap and taxmap services Make sure you pull the version you want, typically either from Default or Staging.
+This script is used to import data for the basemap services Make sure you pull the version you want, typically either from Default or Staging.
-        Downloads data from the Enterprise GDB to a local FGDB and reprojects it to Web Mercator.
+1. Downloads data from the Enterprise GDB to a local FGDB and reprojects it to Web Mercator.
-        Processes copied data; unsplits roads and water lines and removes unwanted attributes.
+2. Processes copied data; unsplits roads and water lines and removes unwanted attributes.

+* **process_taxmap_data.py**     status: IN DEVELOPMENT, does not run
+Processes data for taxmaps, similar to process_basemap_data.py

-    stage_basemap_services.py   status: working
+* **stage_basemap_services.py**   status: working
-        Uses basemap.aprx file to
-        process feature classes into vector tile maps and then publishes them on the portal.
+Uses basemap.aprx file to process feature classes into vector tile maps and then publishes them on the portal.
-        They always get named with timestamps so no existing services are ever injured (aka overwritten).
+They always get named with timestamp appended; no existing services are overwritten.

-    stage_taxmap_services:  status: NEW
+* **stage_taxmap_services**:  status: IN DEVELOPMENT, don't do this yet
 Uses ServicePRO.aprx to do the same things for taxmap services.

-    release_basemap_services.py  status: working
-        If a tile service does not exist, create it else replace existing vector tile services.
-        Controlled by a table near the top of the source file.

-    release_taxmap_services.py  status: working
+* **release_basemap_services.py**  status: working
+__N.B. -- QA/QC the staged services before running this.__
-        If a tile service does not exist, create it else replace existing vector tile services.
+1. If a tile service does not exist, create it else replace existing vector tile services.
-        Controlled by a table near the top of the source file.
+2. Controlled by a table near the top of the source file.

+* **release_taxmap_services.py**  status: IN DEVELOPMENT
+__N.B. -- QA/QC the staged services before running this.__
+Similar to release_basemap_services.py

-    publish_roads.py    status: working (although sometimes randomly can't publish) Uses the Roads map in basemap.aprx, uses "share" and overwrite an existing layer.
+* **publish_roads.py**    status: working (sometimes publish fails for no apparent reason) Uses the Roads map in basemap.aprx, uses "share" and overwrite an existing layer.
 This layer is used for queries (popups), which are not currently supported by Esri with vector tiles.

-    republish_raster_tiles.py   status: ABANDONED
+* **republish_raster_tiles.py**   status: **ABANDONED**
 This was to be used for republishing raster tiles, just here for cold storage.
-        TODO Read the code and update this note!!

 ### Republish Roads feature layer

+These days "publish_roads.py" is working well, so I think this section is just whining about the bad old days.

-1. First run "process_data.py", that will import current data into the local FGDB used here.
+1. Run "process_basemap_data.py", to import current data into the local FGDB used here.
 2. Open the basemap project, (k:\webmaps\basemap\basemap.aprx) open the Roads map.
 3. Use Share->Web Layer->Overwrite Web Layer (destination is in my folder "Public Works") Read about the [dismal Overwrite popup](https://pro.arcgis.com/en/pro-app/2.9/help/sharing/overview/overwrite-a-web-layer.htm) Seriously, it will be fine if there were no schema changes.